ufs-community/ufs-srweather-app/docs/UsersGuide/source/VXCases.rst

 Set Up Verification
 ======================

 Follow the instructions below to reproduce this event using your own model setup!
-Make sure to install the latest version of the SRW Application (v2.1.0). ``develop`` branch code is constantly changing, so it does not provide a consistent baseline of comparison.
+Make sure to install and build the latest version of the SRW Application (v2.1.0). ``develop`` branch code is constantly changing, so it does not provide a consistent baseline of comparison.

+.. _GetSampleData:

 Get Data
 -----------

+..
+COMMENT: Does the Indy-Severe-Weather.tgz file contain all the fix files and other stuff required for running this?
+Or just the output/plots?

 Download the ``Indy-Severe-Weather.tgz`` file using any of the following methods:

-   * Download directly from the S3 bucket using a browser.
+   #.
+Download directly from the S3 bucket using a browser.
 The data is available at https://noaa-ufs-srw-pds.s3.amazonaws.com/index.html#sample_cases/release-public-v2.1.0/.

-   * From a terminal using the AWS command line interface (cli) if installed:
+   #.
+Download from a terminal using the AWS command line interface (cli) if installed:

       .. code-block:: console

          aws s3 cp https://noaa-ufs-srw-pds.s3.amazonaws.com/index.html#sample_cases/release-public-v2.1.0/Indy-Severe-Weather.tgz Indy-Severe-Weather.tgz

-   * From a terminal using wget:
+   #.
+Download from a terminal using wget:

       .. code-block:: console

          wget https://noaa-ufs-srw-pds.s3.amazonaws.com/sample_cases/release-public-v2.1.0/Indy-Severe-Weather.tgz

-After downloading, untar the downloaded compressed archive file:
+After downloading ``Indy-Severe-Weather.tgz`` using one of the three methods above, untar the downloaded compressed archive file:

 .. code-block:: console